3a1b2c3/seeingSpace/README.md

 https://towardsdatascience.com/three-grand-challenges-in-machine-learning-771e1440eafc
 This is why I call the grand challenge for perception the Inverse Video Game problem: predict not only a static scene but its functional semantics and possible futures.
 You should be able to take a video, run it through your computer vision model, and get a representation of a scene you can not only parse, but can roll forward in time to generate plausible future behaviors, from any viewpoint, like a video game engine would.
 It would respect the physics (a ball shot at a goal would follow its normal trajectory), semantics (a table would be movable, a door could be opened), and agents in the scene (people, cars would have reasonable NPC behaviors).

+ User avatar
+level 1
+rm_rf_slash
+·
+6m

+A lot of computer vision and graphics algorithms can be defined in a closed form solution, which therefore allows for optimizations.

+Neural computing is very computationally expensive in part because (by design) it can’t be reduced to a closed form solution in the same way.
+Many of such closed-form contain infinite integral that are impossible to solve.
+We then use approximations (like Monte Carlo Markov Chain) but they take a long time to converge.
+It is really worth it to use a neural network to at list prototype and find the right settings before computing the final version.

 <img src="https://user-images.githubusercontent.com/74843139/137446172-b1f57e66-fed8-4e9a-bba0-6ff0e686e54a.png" width=500>

 <small><i>Source: https://medium.com/@hurmh92/autonomous-driving-slam-and-3d-mapping-robot-e3cca3c52e95</i></small>